capablevms/docs/reading-list.md

    which can be found here: [techreports].
 There you can also find the [Introduction To CHERI] (which isn't a very good place to start).

+## Additional resources
+  - Arm's [Capinfo], a nifty tool for visualizing capabilities
+  - Arm's [Morello Prototype Architecture Overview]
+  - [Morello extensions to Procedure Call Standard for the Arm® 64-bit Architecture (AArch64)]
+  - [Procedure Call Standard for the Arm® 64-bit Architecture (AArch64)]
+  - If you wish to learn AArch64 assembly, [Learn the architecture - AArch64 Instruction Set Architecture] is a good starting point

 [CHERI Instruction-Set Architecture]: https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-951.pdf
 [CHERI C/C++ Programming Guide]: https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-947.pdf
 [llvm header files]: https://github.com/CTSRD-CHERI/llvm-project/blob/master/clang/lib/Headers/cheriintrin.h